 Minimize empty frames often found on the outer frames of 10 frame hives.
 Less energy is used and fewer resources consumed to heat or cool empty space.

 Easier on the back, each box weighs under 40lbs when full of honey.
 Interior is rough.
 Honeybees smooth out rough surfaces with propolis, creating a naturally hygienic, anti-viral, anti-bacterial and anti-fungal living space.
 Seven symmetrical pins and tails for furniture quality beauty.
-Joints are tight and include 8 stainless steel screws at each corner.
+Joints are tight and include a stainless steel screw at each corner.

 One-piece stainless screened bottom board makes ventilating the hive and monitoring mites easy; eliminates disassembling the hive to access the bottom board.
 Pull tray out from the back of the hive for bee free monitoring.
 Tray is 100% recycled polypropylene.
 It does not warp, pulls out smoothly, and debris cleanup is easy.